ttionya/vaultwarden-backup/README.md

 Default: `WHEREISMYPASSWORD?`

+#### ZIP_TYPE

+Because the `zip` format is less secure, we offer archives in `7z` format for those who seek security.

+It should be noted that the password for bitwardenrs is encrypted before it is sent to the server.
+The server does not have plaintext passwords, so the `zip` format is good enough for basic encryption needs.

+Default: `zip` (only support `zip` and `7z` format)

 #### BACKUP_KEEP_DAYS

 Only keep last a few days backup files in the storage system.
 Set to `0` to keep all backup files.